aqyblitz/research-bbc/README.md

 There are two configuration files that contain information regarding the problem parameters and server parameters.

 ###### problemConfig.json
-blockTotal: the total number of blocks, and therefore partitions, the input adjacency matrix is split into.
+`blockTotal`: the total number of blocks, and therefore partitions, the input adjacency matrix is split into.

-redMult: the redundancy multiplier for fault tolerance & a robust system.
+`redMult`: the redundancy multiplier for fault tolerance & a robust system.
 This is NOT functional yet; setting this value to anything but `1` will break the program.

-vertexTotal: the number of vertices in the input graph.
+`vertexTotal`: the number of vertices in the input graph.

 ###### serverConfig.json
-socketPort: the port on the server that is opened for clients to connect to.
+`socketPort`: the port on the server that is opened for clients to connect to.

-host: the client connects to the server at this IP address with `socketPort`.
+`host`: the client connects to the server at this IP address with `socketPort`.